GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: Background

-The cotangent bundle of the moduli space $\M_g$ of smooth genus $g$ curves is naturally identified with the bundle of quadratic differentials over $\M_g$.
+The cotangent bundle of the moduli space $\M_g$ of smooth genus $g$ curves is naturally identified with the space of quadratic differentials over $\M_g$.
 Each quadratic differential on a Riemann surface $X$ associates a natural flat structure - i.e. a metric that is flat away from finitely many cone points - to $X$, see Zorich~\cite{Z}.
 This flat structure is called a half-translation surface structure since it endows $X$ with an atlas of charts to $\C$ with transition functions given by $z \ra \pm z + c$ for some $c \in \C$.
 The $\GL_2 \R$ action on $\C$ induces a $\GL_2 \R$ action on half-translation surfaces and hence a $\GL_2 \R$ action on the cotangent bundle of $\M_g$.

 Teichm\"uller's theorem states that if $X$ and $Y$ are distinct Riemann surfaces in $\M_g$ that are distance $d$ apart in the Teichm\"uller metric then the geodesic from $X$ to $Y$ is given by fixing a quadratic differential $q$ on $X$, associating the natural flat structure to $(X, q)$, and then applying the matrix $ $.
-Therefore the $g_t := $ action on the bundle of quadratic differentials is called the Teichm\"uller geodesic flow.
-It follows that the $\GL_2 \R$ action on the bundle of quadratic differentials is the smallest group action generated by complex scalar multiplication and Teichm\"uller geodesic flow.
+The $g_t := $ action on the space of quadratic differentials is called the Teichm\"uller geodesic flow.
+The $\GL_2 \R$ action on the bundle of quadratic differentials is the smallest group action generated by complex scalar multiplication and Teichm\"uller geodesic flow.